rafalp/Misago-Docs/docs/settings/Core.md

 Custom callbacks for `bleach` to customize automatic links substitution with `bleach.linkify`.

-## `MISAGO_COMPACT_DATE_FORMAT_DAY_MONTH`

-Date format used by Misago `compact_date` filter for dates in this year.

-Expects standard Django date format, documented [here](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date)

-## `MISAGO_COMPACT_DATE_FORMAT_DAY_MONTH_YEAR`

-Date format used by Misago `compact_date` filter for dates in past years.

-Expects standard Django date format, documented [here](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date)

-## `MISAGO_DELETE_NEW_INACTIVE_USERS_OLDER_THAN_DAYS`

-Controls how many days will Misago wait for user or admin to activate newly registered account before automatically deleting it.
-Only accounts requiring activation will be deleted.

-To disable automatic deletion of new user accounts, change this setting to 0.

-## `MISAGO_DIALY_POST_LIMIT`

-Dialy limit of posts that may be posted from single account.
-Fail-safe for situations when forum is flooded by spam bot.
-Change to 0 to lift this restriction.

 ## `MISAGO_DYNAMIC_AVATAR_DRAWER`

 Function used to create unique avatar for this user.
 Allows for customization of algorithm used to generate those.

-## `MISAGO_ENABLE_DELETE_OWN_ACCOUNT`

-Lets users delete their own account on the site without having to contact site administrators.

-This mechanism doesn't delete user posts, polls or attachments, but attempts to anonymize any data about user left behind after user is deleted.

-## `MISAGO_ENABLE_DOWNLOAD_OWN_DATA`

-Enables users to learn what data about them is being held by the site without having to contact site's administrators.
-This is provided by the "Download data" option becoming available on the "Change your options" page.

-## `MISAGO_EVENTS_PER_PAGE`

-Misago reads events to display in separate database query to avoid situation when thread with large number of eg. moderator actions displays pages consisting exclusively of events.
-Using this setting you may specify upper limit of events displayed on thread's single page.
-This setting is intented as fail safe, both to save threads from excessively long lists of events your users will have to scroll trough, as well as to keep memory usage within limts.

-In case of more events than specified being found, oldest events will be truncated.

-## `MISAGO_HOURLY_POST_LIMIT`

-Hourly limit of posts that may be posted from single account.
-Fail-safe for situations when forum is flooded by spam bot.
-Change to 0 to lift this restriction.

-## `MISAGO_IP_STORE_TIME`

-Specifies the number of days that IP addresses are stored in the database before being removed by the `removeoldips` management command.
-Change this setting to `None` or `0` to never remove old IP addresses stored in your database.

 ## `MISAGO_LOGIN_API_URL`